lee-moss/Azure_Netflix_Clone/README.md

 # Netflix Clone Deployment with Azure, Bicep, Jenkins, Docker, and Kubernetes

+THIS IS AN ONGOING PROJECT AND WILL BE UPDATED FREQUENTLY

 ## Table of Contents
 1. [Overview](#overview)
 2. [Key Technologies and Tools](#key-technologies-and-tools)